dweekly/ietf-wrong-recipient/draft-dweekly-wrong-recipient.md

-Mail Senders that wish to be notified when a misdelivery has occurred SHOULD include a Wrong-Recipient header field with an HTTPS URI to which the recipient's mail client can POST.
-If this header field is included, the mail sender MUST ensure this endpoint is valid.
+Mail Senders that wish to be notified when a misdelivery has occurred SHOULD include a Wrong-Recipient header field with an HTTPS URI to which the recipient's mail client can POST and/or a mailto: URI to which an email should be sent.
+If this header field is included, the mail sender MUST ensure these endpoints are valid for a period of at least one year after sending.

-The sender MUST encode a mapping to the underlying account identifier in the URI in order to allow the service to know which of their users has an incorrect email.
+The sender MUST encode a mapping to the underlying account identifier in the URI in order to allow the service to know which of their accounts has an incorrect email.

+The URI SHOULD include an opaque identifier or another hard-to-forge component in addition to, or instead of, the plaintext recipient email address and user ID in order to prevent a malicious party from exercising the endpoint on a victim's behalf.
+Possible examples include using a signature parameter to the URI or UUID with a sender-local database lookup to retrieve the email and user ID referenced.

 ## Mail Recipients

-When a mail client receives an email that includes a Wrong-Recipient header field, an option SHOULD be exposed in the user interface that allows a recipient to indicate that the mail was intended for another user.
+When a mail client receives an email that includes a Wrong-Recipient header field, an option SHOULD be exposed in the user interface that allows a recipient to indicate that the mail was intended for another user, if and only if the email is reasonably assured to not be spam, e.g. if both DKIM and SPF are passing with a valid DMARC record.

-If the user selects this option, the mail client MUST perform an HTTPS POST to the URI in the Wrong-Recipient header field.
+If the user selects this option, the mail client MUST perform an HTTPS POST to the first https URI in the Wrong-Recipient header field, or send an empty message to the first referenced mailto: address.

+The POST request MUST NOT include cookies, HTTP authorization, or any other context information.
+The "wrong recipient" reporting operation is logically unrelated to any previous web activity, and context information could inappropriately link the report to previous activity.

+The POST body MUST include only "Wrong-Recipient=true".

 ## Mail Senders After Wrong Sender Notification

-When a misdelivery has been indicated by a POST to the HTTPS URI, the sender MUST make a reasonable effort to cease emails to the indicated email address for that user account.
+When a misdelivery has been indicated by a POST to the HTTPS URI or email to the given mailto: URI, the sender MUST make a reasonable effort to cease emails to the indicated email address for that user account.

+The POST endpoint MUST NOT issue an HTTP redirect and should return a 200 OK status; the content body will be ignored.

-Any GET request to this URI MUST be ignored, since anti-spam software may attempt a GET request to URIs mentioned in mail headers.
+Any GET request to the same URI MUST be ignored, since anti-spam software may attempt a GET request to URIs mentioned in mail headers.

 The sender SHOULD make a best effort to attempt to discern a correct